linuxing3/deno-game-monitor/readme.md

 # Deno REST API
-> This is a simple REST API using Deno and Oak.
-It is part of my YouTube crash course.
-I will be adding database functionality and JWT to it in the near future
+> This is a simple REST API using Deno and Oak to monitor my son's game playing records

 ## Run
 ```